Su. Thirunavukkarasar

 Subburaman Thirunavukkarasar (born 13 July 1949) is an Indian politician.
 He was the State President of Tamil Nadu Congress Committee from 2016 to 2019 and former secretary of the All India Congress Committee (AICC) of the Indian National Congress (INC) party.
 His introduction to politics in 1977 was facilitated by former Chief Minister of Tamil Nadu, M. G. Ramachandran.
 Ramachandran founded the All India Anna Dravida Munnetra Kazhagam (AIADMK) in 1972 and was facing his first elections for the Tamil Nadu Legislative Assembly election in 1977.
 He identified Thirunavukkarasar, a lawyer by profession, to contest the Aranthangi assembly constituency.
 Thirunavukkarasar won the seat, aged 27, and was elected as the Deputy Speaker of the Tamil Nadu Legislative Assembly.
 He continued in that capacity till 1980.
 Subsequently, he served as Tamil Nadu state minister from 1980 to 1987 in the MGR cabinet, holding portfolios that included Industries, Housing Board, Excise and Handlooms.
 Later, he became a member of the Lok Sabha – the lower house of the Parliament of India – when he won the erstwhile Pudukottai Lok Sabha constituency.
 He served as Union Minister of state for shipping and later for telecommunications and information technology.

 Thirunavukkarasar joined the Bharatiya Janata Party (BJP) for a brief period and was also a member of the Rajya Sabha – the upper house of the Parliament of India – from the state of Madhya Pradesh.
 He is a Member of Parliament, representing Tiruchirappalli constituency in the Lok Sabha (the lower house of India's Parliament).

 Early life

 S. Thirunavukkarasar was born in Theeyathoor, Pudukkottai district, Tamil Nadu on 13 July 1949.
 He did his M.A., B.L. at Madras University, Chennai and Venkateshwara University, Tirupathi.

 Career

 Thirunavukkarasar was elected from Aranthangi legislative assembly constituency at each election from 1977 to 1996.
-He resigned his seat on 15 October 1999, he started Anna Puratchi Thalaivar Thamilga Munnetra Kazhagam with K. K. S. S. R. Ramachandran in 1991, it merged with AIADMK in 1996.
+He resigned his seat on 15 October 1999, he started Anna Puratchi Thalaivar Thamilga Munnetra Kazhagam with K. K. S. S. R. Ramachandran in 1991 which made alliance with T. Rajendar's Thayaga Marlumarchi Kazhagam won 2 seats under that party symbol.
+But, it merged with AIADMK in 1996.